Theoklitos/chestfreezer/README.md

 Temperature Algorithm
 ---------------------
-Nothing yet.
-The idea is to turn on the freezer if its warm, or turn on the cooler if its hot.
-Of course this is very inefficient and should be amended in the future.
+The idea is to turn on the freezer if its warm, or turn on the cooler if its hot, with one or two degrees as a buffer.

 API